August 10, 1947 – Nov. 11, 2020

 “I Want to Teach”

 Rudy’s heart, however, was not in administration.
 “I want to teach,” he said after 29 years serving at the seminary.
 He didn’t have the PhD certification, but he had the dedication, and so he started looking for opportunities.
-Through an Evangelical Theological Society meeting in Toronto, he came upon this organization called Global Scholars, a group with multi-denominational connections and a passion for teaching indigenous leaders in under-serviced educational institutions.
+Through an Evangelical Theological Society meeting in Toronto, he came upon this organization called Global Scholars, a group with multi-denominational connections and a passion for teaching local leaders in under-serviced educational institutions.
 Rudy and Marlene went to attend their annual vision conference in Kansas in 2002 and were inspired by the people and stories.
 They met Wendy and Adrian Helleman (the Canadian founders of Global Scholars) and Danny McCain (the original founder) and they decided to see what opportunities might lie for them in Nigeria.
 Danny McCain knew the needs and he was well-connected in Nigeria from his post at the University of Jos, and so the Wiebes came for a visit in 2003.

 The visit confirmed their call, and Rudy became a principal lecturer in the Christian Religious Studies department of the Federal College of Education (FCE) Pankshin, Plateau State, Nigeria (2004-2016).
 Here Rudy taught Greek and Hebrew language classes, as well as classes on the Prophets, Paul, ethics and doctrine.